Network Inspection for Detecting Strategic Attacks: Game-Theoretic Analysis

-Theorem~\ref{MSC-MSP-eNE} $(i.a)$ implies that by computing an MSC and an MSP, we can construct an $\epsilon-$NE where $\epsilon$ depends on the players' resources and on the sizes of MSCs and MSPs.
-Furthermore, from $(i.b)$, we conclude that this $\epsilon-$NE has the additional property that it provides both players payoffs that are $\epsilon-$close to their respective equilibrium payoffs.
-It is important to note that this is not a generic property of $\epsilon-$NE, but a consequence of Propositions~\ref{best_set_cover} and \ref{all_resources}.
-Thanks to this result, our approximate NE is obtained by direct construction (i.e., by solving the MSC and MSP problems), and not by iterative computation.

-Furthermore, from Theorem~\ref{MSC-MSP-eNE} $(ii)$, we know that by using $\sold{\Def^{min}}{b_1}{}$ as inspection strategy, \defender is guaranteed an expected detection rate of at least $\frac{b_1}{\smsc}$, regardless of the attack strategy chosen by \attacker.
+Property~\eqref{Eq:detect_guarantee} shows that by using $\sold{\Def^{min}}{b_1}{}$ as inspection strategy, \defender is guaranteed an expected detection rate of at least $\frac{b_1}{\smsc}$, regardless of the attack strategy chosen by \attacker.
+Thus, this guarantee applies even if the disruptions are caused by random failures or by an attacker who does not always select a best response strategy.
 In fact, the relative difference between the expected detection rate in equilibrium and when \defender chooses $\sold{\Def^{min}}{b_1}{}$ is upper bounded by $1 - \frac{\max\{b_1,\semm\}}{\smsc}$; we refer to this bound as the \emph{relative loss of performance}.